msgpo/kwin5-scripts-shake/README.md

 # kwin5-scripts-shake

-This script lets you minimize all windows by just shaking one of them.
+This script lets you shake a window to minimize all other windows.
 [Demo](https://youtu.be/MuifQzDxdZI)